Help with energy bills – £400 energy rebate and more

 Getting paid to reduce your electricity usage

-British Gas, EDF, E.on Next, Octopus Energy and Ovo have all announced plans to pay customers for cutting their use of electricity during peak hours.
+During the 2022/2023 and 2023/24 winters, British Gas, EDF, E.ON Next, Octopus Energy, Ovo and Utilita all began offering plans whereby customers were paid for cutting their use of electricity during peak hours.

-Participating customers will be asked to reduce their electricity use during peak hours, which tend to be between 4pm – 7pm.
-The energy supplier will then pay you, usually as credit to your account.
+The exact workings of each scheme varied between suppliers, but fundamentally the rules were the same.
+Participating customers were asked to reduce their electricity use during peak hours, which tended to be between 4pm – 7pm.
+The energy supplier then paid you, usually as credit to your account.

-Many of the companies offering to pay customers to reduce their energy usage are doing so under a scheme announced by the National Grid (the company in charge of supplying energy in the UK).
+This was offered through the Demand Flexibility Service, a scheme launched by the National Grid (the company in charge of supplying energy in the UK).

 Other help with energy bills from your supplier